lowRISC/opentitan/hw/ip/otp_ctrl/doc/_index.md

 ![OTP Controller Block Diagram](otp_ctrl_blockdiag.svg)

 Each of the partitions P0-P7 has its [own controller FSM]({{< relref "#partition-implementations" >}}) that interacts with the OTP wrapper and the [scrambling datapath]({{< relref "#scrambling-datapath" >}}) to fulfill its tasks.
-The partitions expose the address ranges and access control information to the DAI in order to block accesses that go to locked address ranges.
+The partitions expose the address ranges and access control information to the Direct Access Interface (DAI) in order to block accesses that go to locked address ranges.
 Further, the only two blocks that have (conditional) write access to the OTP are the DAI and the Life Cycle Interface (LCI) blocks.
 The partitions can only issue read transactions to the OTP macro.
 Note that the access ranges of the DAI and the LCI are mutually exclusive.